The Uniform Child Custody and Parental Kidnapping Protections Acts

 An example will help us understand this:

 Carol and Mike are from California.
 They are not married.
 They have a daughter named Alice.
 Alice was born in California, and never lived anywhere else until just after her first birthday.
 Just after Alice turned one, Carol and Mike decided to split up.
 Carol took Alice and came to live in Iowa.
 A month after she and Alice got to Iowa, Carol filed a custody lawsuit in an Iowa court.
-She asked the Iowa court to decide who should have physical custody of Alice, who should get visitation, who should pay child support, and so on.
+She asked the Iowa court to decide who should have physical custody of Alice and who should get visitation.

 Can the Iowa Court Hear Carol's Case?